jorgschonau/SaddestSentence/README.md

 >And she had destroyed herself, crushed by an insult that had appalled and amazed that childish soul, had smirched that angel purity with unmerited disgrace and torn from her a last scream of despair, unheeded and brutally disregarded, on a dark night in the cold and wet while the wind howled....

-Maybe not one of the saddest sentences, but an hounorable mention has to go to Pulp Fiction:
+Maybe not one of the saddest sentences, but an hounorable mention has to go to Pulp Fiction (again):

 >This shit is between me and you and the soon-to-be-livin'- the-rest-of-his-short-ass-life-in- agonizing-pain, Mr. rapist here.